Project start date: 01/10/2023

 NESP funding: $700,000 (GST-exclusive)

 Environmental Rehabilitation Area.
-Photo: Adwo/Adobestock
+Photo: Limestone Coast Landscape Board

 Through this pilot project, we’re enhancing regional NRM planning processes to consider and demonstrate the benefits that biodiversity provides.
 These benefits include reducing the effects of climate change and the risk of natural disasters.
 Our researchers are generating options and opportunities to enable NRM regions to adapt and transform with these changing risks.

 By incorporating adaptation and resilience thinking into regional NRM planning processes, this project will contribute to the design and delivery of projects that attract investments and deliver long-term environmental, social and economic benefits under a changing climate.
-This project aims to generate transferable principles, lessons and capabilities that can be transferred or scaled across NRM regions in Australia.
+This project aims to generate transferable lessons and capabilities that can be transferred or scaled across NRM regions in Australia.

 Key research areas